palaganaskurl/tagalog-dictionary-scraper/README.md

 Some punctuation marks are not removed in the definition.

-Some parts of speech are added to certain words even if that word doesn't contain the part of speech because ```.find() ```.
+Some parts of speech are added to certain words even if that word doesn't contain the part of speech because of ```.find() ```.
 I can't think of any intelligent way to guess the part of speech.

 And many more...